Dujiangyan Irrigation System

 More than 2,000 years ago, the Chengdu Plain had fertile land, but it was threatened by floods from the Minjiang River all year round, making people's lives extremely difficult.
 In 256 BC, Li Bing, the governor of Shu County, came here together with his son and decided to use an unprecedented method to control floods - not to build high dams, but to follow the natural terrain and let the water "find its most suitable path."

-At that time, the Minjiang River outlet was "high in the northwest and low in the southeast", so they took advantage of the situation and dug canals into the mountains to maintain a natural balance between the river water and the terrain.
+At that time, the Minjiang River outlet was "high in the northwest and low in the southeast", so they followed the natural terrain, cutting through the mountain and digging channels so the river water could flow in balance with the land.
 After the completion of Dujiangyan, it effectively resolved floods and continuously irrigated the Chengdu Plain, freeing the area from floods and doubling its grain production, thus laying the foundation for the "Land of Abundance".

 What's even more amazing is that this system is still in daily operation after more than 2,250 years, and it still nourishes the entire western Sichuan region.
 It is a representative work of ancient Chinese engineering wisdom and the harmonious symbiosis of nature.